Modeling longitudinal data using matrix completion: Modeling sparse longitudinal processes using matrix completion

 \subsection{Low-rank matrix approximation}

 In the low-rank approach described in Section \ref{ss:reduced-rank} we assume that individual trajectories can be represented in a low-dimensional space, by constraining the rank of $W$.

-We might attempt taking the same route for solving \eqref{eq:direct-matrix}.
+We use a similar approach in solving \eqref{eq:direct-matrix}.
 One difficulty comes from the fact that optimization with a rank constraint on $W$ turns the original least squares problem into a non-convex problem.
-Motivated by matrix completion literature, we relax the rank constraint in \eqref{eq:direct-matrix} to a nuclear norm constraint and we attempt to solve
+Motivated by the matrix completion literature, we relax the rank constraint in \eqref{eq:direct-matrix} to a nuclear norm constraint and we attempt to solve

 for some parameter $\lambda > 0$.